 Just thinking about these stupid things is making me annoyed again.
 OK, must stop and continue packing.

 A lot of progress today!
 Changed the navigation around on this new layout, and I think I’m pretty pleased with the end result.
 It’s like I’d almost forgotten how much fun it is to design (albeit mine are rather lame) layouts and code CSS.
 What you see here (above) is a photo I took last summer while flying over Aklan province in the Philippines.
 We were heading back to Manila from Boracay, and viewing a sunset while actually in the sky and up in the clouds was actually pretty awesome.
+I also have some awesome photos from Koh Samui, from my fantastic vacation in the most beautiful villa I ever stayed.
+Can’t wait to share that with you, guys.
 I also updated pretty much all of the pages on this here blog, and when you consider that I only do that about every 1.5 years, I’d say tonight was quite productive.
 I don’t know how I used to do this all the time before when I was a student.
 You’d think that once I had no more homework to do for the rest of my life, I’d find more time to dedicate to this place…

 In other news, I deactivated my Facebook account Monday morning.
 That means it’s been nearly 4 whole days since I last checked or interacted with anyone on Facebook.
 Reason why?
 I just didn’t feel like interacting with anyone anymore.
 A couple days ago I was very angry with a lot of people in my life, feeling abandoned and ill-used and all that.
 So I cut the cord.
 The feeling’s quite great, actually.
 I feel less chained to my phone now and to social media in general.
 Eventually I know I’ll make my way back, but in the meantime I think I’m going to enjoy this.